-Before installing the thermostat and grilles, the walls must be painted.
+Before installing the thermostat, return air panel, and grilles, the walls must be painted.
 Instruct the painter not to spray over the labels on the unit.
 After installation, dust must be vacuumed from the coil surfaces, the drain pan, the motor windings, and the cabinet insulation.

-3.6 Ducted Units
+4.6 Ducted Units